cesar-rocha/10-lesson/README.md

 Committing fully to inclusive teaching may mean fundamentally rethinking content.
-For example, [@Lach2018] explored two strategies for making computing education more culturally inclusive:

-Community representation
-:   highlights students' social identities, histories, and community
-    networks using after-school mentors or role models from students' neighborhoods, or activities that use community narratives and histories as a foundation for a computing project.
+For example, [@Lach2018] explored two strategies for making computing education more culturally inclusive, each of which has its own traps for the unwary.
+The first strategy, *community representation*, highlights students' social identities, histories, and community networks using after-school mentors or role models from students' neighborhoods, or activities that use community narratives and histories as a foundation for a computing project.
+The major risk is shallowness, e.g., using computers to build slideshows rather than do any real computing.

-Computational integration
-:   incorporates ideas from the learner's community, e.g., reverse
-    engineering indigenous graphic designs in a visual programming environment.

-The major risk of the community representation approach is shallowness, e.g., using computers to build slideshows rather than do any real computing.
-The major risk with computational integration is cultural appropriation, e.g., using practices without acknowledging origins.
-When in doubt, ask your learners and members of their community what they think you ought to do and give them control over content and direction.
+The second strategy, *computational integration*, incorporates ideas from the learner's community, e.g., by reverse engineering indigenous graphic designs in a visual programming environment.
+The major risk here is cultural appropriation, e.g., using practices without acknowledging origins.
+No matter which strategy is chosen, the first steps should always be to ask your learners and members of their community what *they* think you ought to do, and to give them control over content and direction.

-The most important step is to stop thinking in terms of a *deficit model*, i.e., to stop thinking that the members of marginalized groups lack something and are therefore responsible for not getting ahead.
-Believing that puts the burden on people who already have to work harder because of the inequities they face, and (not coincidentally) gives those who benefit from the current arrangements an excuse not to look at themselves too closely.

 ## Conclusion